 It’s true that Co Q-10 isn’t a dependable way to lower cholesterol, but if you have high LDL cholesterol levels, it’s probably still a good idea for you to take it anyway.
 Here’s why.

-Long before it’s talked about on the evening news, the most promising nutritional research first surfaces in peer-reviewed scientific journals, the ones nobody but doctors, scientists or grad students read.
-So once a month, AllStarHealth summarizes some of the most promising new findings in our Nutrition Research Roundup.
+Long before it’s talked about on the evening news or Oprah, the most interesting nutritional news and research first appears in peer-reviewed scientific journals; the ones nobody reads but doctors, scientists or grad students.
+So once a month, AllStarHealth summarizes some of the most promising new findings in our Nutrition News Roundup.

 Did your grandparents or parents ever remark about how fruits and vegetables tasted better and even looked more appealing a generation ago?
 Well, maybe they’re not imagining all that.